Current as of Fall 2014

 **This policy does not define "available."
 For example if a student is writing a paper and there is an "exam emergency," the student writing a paper is not expected to vacate the computer for the emergency.
 Again, we expect students to manage this policy as a privilege.

-4. Students who have their own computers and printers are not prohibited by Law School policy from using them to type exams.
+4. Students who have their own computers are not prohibited by Law School policy from using them to type exams.
 However, any individual faculty member may choose to prohibit their use for any particular exam, including take home exams.

 5. Students who write their exams on a computer will upload their exam to MyLaw (in the case of technical failure causing MyLaw to be unavailable, students would instead copy exam to a thumb-drive for submission) [see footnotes 1&2 below] at the completion of the examination period.
 The electronic version must be readable by a system using a Microsoft Windows operating system and the student's answer file must be written in either Word or WordPerfect or a product that can be opened by Microsoft.
 Any student failing to hand in either a written or printed and submit a copy of his or her exam to MyLaw at the conclusion of the time allotted will be considered to have failed to complete the examination.
 Thumbdrives become property of the Law School.